rkwitt/teaching/WS1718/IP/PS/Ex2/README.md

 Write a Python function which computes a Gaussian pyramid of a grayscale image.
 In particular, the function should take either a grayscale image as input, or a RGB color image and compute a N-level Gaussian pyramid decomposition.
+We simplify this example

 **Note**:
 Do not use the `skimage` provided `skimage.transform.pyramid_gaussian` function,